biolink/biolink-model/docs/PairwiseGeneToGeneInteraction.md

 ### Inherited from gene to gene association:

  * [gene to gene association➞subject](gene_to_gene_association_subject.md)  <sub>REQ</sub>
+    * Description: the subject gene in the association.
+If the relation is symmetric, subject vs object is arbitrary.
+We allow a gene product to stand as proxy for the gene or vice versa
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md)
  * [gene to gene association➞object](gene_to_gene_association_object.md)  <sub>REQ</sub>
+    * Description: the object gene in the association.
+If the relation is symmetric, subject vs object is arbitrary.
+We allow a gene product to stand as proxy for the gene or vice versa
     * range: [GeneOrGeneProduct](GeneOrGeneProduct.md)

 ### Domain for slot:

  * [pairwise gene to gene interaction➞relation](pairwise_gene_to_gene_interaction_relation.md)  <sub>REQ</sub>
+    * Description: interaction relationship type
     * range: [Uriorcurie](types/Uriorcurie.md)